Ramuan: Malay women

 As the approach to adulthood becomes apparent in a young Malay girl's life, she receives a wealth of herbal health knowledge, from facial and skin care to herbal remedies.
 Malays believe the face is a reflection of the whole body.
 A radiant facial complexion is believed to be an indication of a well-balanced mind, body and spirit.
 Dark circles under the eyes, puffiness, blemishes, dryness and wrinkles reflect an imbalance within the wider body system.
 Malays believe that internal uncleanliness has direct outer consequences; therefore, a weekly herbal brew of leaves and herbs such as senna leaves (Cassia angustifolia), betel leaves (Piper betle), ginger (Zingiber officinale), sepang (Caesalpinia sappan) and other ingredients is often used for internal cleansing in order to detoxify the body, remove fat and purify the blood, with the goal of promoting a beautiful, youthful complexion.

-Malay women also use the readily available Kacip fatima (Labisia pumila) and Akar Serapat (Parameria polyneura).
-These herbs have been used for centuries to firm vaginal muscles and strengthen the uterus, as well as assisting before and after pregnancy.
-Kacip Fatima is also sought after for a variety of health benefits, from alleviating fatigue to promoting hormonal balance and emotional well-being.
+Malay women also use the readily available Kacip Fatimah (Labisia pumila) and Akar Serapat (Parameria polyneura).
+For centuries, these herbs have been used to strengthen the uterus and vaginal muscles.
+Moreover, they are helpful before and after pregnancy.
+Kacip Fatimah has a variety of other health benefits, from alleviating fatigue to promoting hormonal balance and emotional well-being.

 Men's health

-Traditionally, the rituals of Malay men are geared toward masculine strength and wellness, and most notably to enhance sexual ability.
+Traditionally, the rituals of Malay men were geared toward masculine strength, wellness, and especially sexual potency.
 In Malay culture, a man's overall health is measured by his virility.
-Tongkat Ali (Eurycoma longifolia) and Ubi Jaga (Smilax myosotiflora) have been traditionally sought to increase overall energy, enhance sexual potency, boost metabolism and improve fertility.
-Ubi Jaga is believed to increase blood circulation, while Tongkat Ali has undergone many experimental trials.
-It has proven to promote sexual arousal and has been shown to increase testosterone levels.
+Tongkat Ali (Eurycoma longifolia) and Ubi Jaga (Smilax myosotiflora) have traditionally been thought to increase both sexual and overall energy, boost metabolism and improve fertility.
+Ubi Jaga is believed to increase blood circulation.
+Tongkat Ali has been scientifically studied and was indeed found to promote libido and increase testosterone blood levels.